Yash-Sharma2002/Corona-Tracker/README.md

 The below line list all the packages use in this project.
 You can just copy and paste the command when you making same project or copying it.

-   npm i react-router-dom  @mui/material @emotion/react @emotion/styled @mui/icons-material react-google-charts axios
+   npm i react-router-dom  @mui/material @emotion/react @emotion/styled @mui/icons-material react-google-charts axios firebase

 The api where i get all these data